christianndjanda/DST_Assessment_0_Group_4/README.md

 - ImranV
 - KatherineW

-All 4 group members have worked separatly on different data sets using python notebooks.
+All 4 group members have worked separately on different data sets using python notebooks.